Accessibility Tools

 The procedure is completed in the office during one visit.
 The entire visit will normally take around one hour, so please plan your schedule accordingly.

 The procedure begins by having 60 mL of peripheral blood painlessly drawn from your arm.
-The blood is then spun in the Arthex Angel PRP centrifuge for approximately 20 minutes.
+The blood is then spun in the Arthrex ANGEL centrifuge for approximately 20 minutes.
 This machine is highly specialized and allows the the doctor to choose one of two settings: leukocyte rich or leukocyte poor.

 Leukocyte rich is commonly used for conditions such as rotator cuff partial thickness tear, bursitis or impingement, tennis/golfer's elbow, ligament sprains in the knee.